Fans demand refunds following Garth Brooks concert

-RIDGEDALE, Mo. – After many fans waited in bumper-to-bumper traffic before the Garth Brooks concert at Thunder Ridge Nature Arena, they decided to turn around and go home.
+RIDGEDALE, Mo.
+(KOLR/KOZL) — After many fans waited in bumper-to-bumper traffic before the Garth Brooks concert near Branson, Missouri, they decided to turn around and go home.

+Ticket holders spent hours trapped in gridlock traffic on their way to Thunder Ridge Nature Arena in nearby Ridgedale only to find out that getting from the parking lot to the show was no easier.

 “We left Kansas City around noon.
-We got into the Branson area about 4:00 p.m.,” Michelle Boucher said.
-She bought tickets for the concert Friday night.
+We got into the Branson area about 4:00 p.m.,” said Michelle Boucher, who bought tickets for the concert Friday night.
 “It was 9:00 p.m. and we were still in line at the fruit farm lot to catch a shuttle, and people were actually coming back from the venue on the shuttles already.
 They were telling us that it took them an hour to get from the fruit farm parking lot to the venue.
 So then we were just like, yeah, we’re not doing that.”

+Thunder Ridge Nature Arena is part of Big Cedar Lodge, a resort in Ridgedale, Missouri, that is owned by Johnny Morris, the founder of Bass Pro Shops.

-“They had two busses running that line back and forth to the fruit farm and those two busses held 54 people,” Boucher said.
-“We’ve got thousands and thousands of people parked at fruit farm for two busses.”
+“They had two buses running that line back and forth to the fruit farm and those two buses held 54 people,” Boucher said.
+“We’ve got thousands and thousands of people parked at fruit farm for two buses.”

-“From Ticketmaster, I’ve tried to contact them several times, and I keep getting that the venue has to okay the refunds to start happening, and that has not happened,” Boucher said.
+“From Ticketmaster, I’ve tried to contact them several times, and I keep getting that the venue has to OK the refunds to start happening, and that has not happened,” Boucher said.

 As for Big Cedar, Boucher said one of the operators took down her name, number, and email.
 So far, the only refund she has received is for parking.